Accessibility for Vestibular Disorders: How My Temporary Disability Changed My Perspective

 prefers-color-scheme, it allows applying styles based on the user’s stated preference for dark or light theming.
 It’s also part of the Media Queries Level 5 spec, and at the time of writing this article it’s only available in Safari Technology Preview, with Mozilla planning to ship it in the upcoming Firefox 67.
 Luckily there’s a PostCSS plugin that allows us to use it in most modern browsers by turning

-prefers-color-scheme queries into
+prefers-color-schemequeries into

 color-index queries, which have much better support.